apache/allura/Allura/docs/platform.rst

 In spite of the power and flexibility of the Roundup HyperTable implementation, we had some concerns about performance and scalability.

-Fortunately several of the PyForge authors (including me) used MongoDB in rewriting the download flow of SourceForge.net, and knew that it could handle huge loads (we saturated a 2gb network connection on the server with 6% cpu utilization).
+Fortunately several of the Allura authors (including me) used MongoDB in rewriting the download flow of SourceForge.net, and knew that it could handle huge loads (we saturated a 2gb network connection on the server with 6% cpu utilization).